wp-plugins/multimedia-customer-feedback/readme.txt

 * Watermark protection of digital contents
 * Instant notification and real-time transaction processing
 * Single button nicely working with contact us or customer survey form or customer email communication
-* Easy customer engagement and customer retentation with reward through social media and from anywhere
+* Easy customer engagement and customer retention with reward through social media and from anywhere
 * PayPal payments, fast and secure

 == Installation ==